PavanRangani/docs/docs/prd/reporting/reporting.md

     - Report Name
     - Report Description
     - Report Details Needed
-      - It shows report criteria's of the selected.
+      - It shows report criteria's of the selected report.
 If criteria's is not available then show `-`.
       - For ex.
         - For Historical IPS Report : `IPS Date: {Date of selected report}`
         - For Tax Return Details report: `Year: {Selected Year} {(Form number)}`